Lazarusphp/LazarusDb/Sqlmanager.md

 $sql = "select * from users where name = :name";
 $query = Database::GenerateSql($sql);
 ```
-Once the data is passed along the Sql Command The Generate it will bind the Data and value and execute the Statement Safley.
+Once the data is passed along the Sql Command GenerateQuery() it will bind the Data and value and execute the Statement Safley.

 if you do not wish to use the WithParams() method you can also bind the Values using arrays at the end of the GenerateSql() method like so